tjamcas/React-JS/Learning_React_Native/Chapter5-Platform-APIs.md

   }
   ```
 - Now that we cleaned up the appearances of the screen, we can add the navigation logic.
 - The navigation (i.e., the stack) begins at the first screen that's rendered - the home screen.
 Recall, this is defined in the `App.js` file.
 When a `<Screen />` component is rendered, it actually passes more properties - in this case, the props are passed to the `<ColorList />` component.
-Specifically, there is a `navigation` object that's passed to props, and can be used to navigate between screens.
+Specifically, there is a `navigation` object thatis automatically passed to props, and can be used to navigate between screens.
+For more information on the `navigation` prop, see <https://reactnavigation.org/docs/navigation-prop>.
 In the `<components/ColorList.js` file, in the `<FlatList />` component, where the color buttons are rendered, we add an `onPress` property to each color button that calls the `navigation.navigate` function to navigate to the `details` screen.
 See the following code in the `<components/ColorList.js` file:
   ```
   export default function ColorList({ navigation }) {
     const { colors, addColor } = useColors();